 Sick pay.
 In general, sick pay is any amount you pay under a plan to an employee who is unable to work because of sickness or injury.
 These amounts are sometimes paid by a third party, such as an insurance company or an employees' trust.
 In either case, these payments are subject to social security, Medicare, and FUTA taxes.
-Sick pay becomes exempt from these taxes after the end of 6 calendar months after the calendar month the employee last worked for the employer.
+These taxes don't apply to sick pay paid more than 6 calendar months after the last calendar month in which the employee worked for the employer.
 The payments are always subject to federal income tax.
-See Publication 15-A for more information.
+See Pub.
+15-A for more information.